WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 on.
 Consequently, a client always maintains 20 open GET transactions.
 [TODO: need to tune this and justify its value].
-In addition, the client will include an acknowledgement media chunk along with its next media chunk that is sent in a forward byway.
+In addition, the client will include an acknowledgement media chunk along with its next media chunk in a PUT request.

 The use of acknowledgements provides the ability for clients and servers to elect to retransmit media as well as to generate detailed